 \subsection{Reduced-Order Model Representation}

 Paper is a unique deformable object.
 Unlike cloth, its surface is developable~\cite{hilbert2021geometry}; i.e., the surface can bend but not stretch.
-Furthermore, shear deformations are not of particular importance as the geometry of the manipulated paper is symmetrical.
+Furthermore, shear deformations are not of particular importance as paper possesses a negligible thickness-to-length ratio.
 Therefore, the primary nonlinear deformation when folding paper in our scenario is bending deformation.
 We postulate that the nonlinear behaviors of paper arise primarily from a balance of bending and gravitational energies: $\epsilon_b \sim \epsilon_g$.

-To further understand the energy balance of the manipulated paper, we analyze an arbitrary piece in the paper, as shown in Fig.~\ref{fig::DER}(b).
+To further understand the energy balance of the manipulated paper, we analyze a finite element of the paper, as shown in Fig.~\ref{fig::DER}(b).
 The bending energy of this piece can be written as

 where $l$ is its undeformed length of the piece, $\kappa$ is its curvature, and its bending stiffness is